UCF Knights: Cheerleading

-The UCF cheerleading squad has captured three national titles at the D1 College Cheerleading and Dance Team Nationals, in 2003, 2007 and 2020.
-UCF cheerleading has received a spot in the top three in the country the last six seasons in the national championship, and has earned a top-10 finish 17 times in the last 19 years.
+The UCF cheerleading squad has captured four national titles at the D1 College Cheerleading and Dance Team Nationals, in 2003, 2007, 2020, and 2024.
 In 2008, the WE Original weekly series Cheerleader U followed the UCF cheerleaders through an entire season.
 In 2013, the 2003 UCF Cheerleading Team, who won the UCA College Cheerleading Division IA national championship in 2003, was the first team inducted into the UCF Athletics Hall of Fame.

 Marching Knights and KnightMoves

 The Marching Knights were formed after the start of the football program in 1979, and is the largest and most visible student organization at the university.
 They are known for their high energy performances, unique and contemporary drill designs, and musical selections ranging from jazz, to pop, to classical.
 Over 300 members perform for fans at each home UCF football game and select away games, as well as any bowl games.

 The university's coordinated dance team, KnightMoves, is considered to be one of the nation's top college programs, and features 12-18 girls each year.
 The team performs year round at school and athletic events, such as Spirit Splash, pep rally's, and football and basketball games.
-KnightMoves has finished in the top-10 at the College Cheerleading and Dance Team Nationals for the past two-years.
+KnightMoves has finished in the top-10 at the College Cheerleading and Dance Team Nationals in 2011 and 2012.

 Cheers

 "Black and gold" is a cheer that is very popular at home games, with one part of the student section yelling "Black!", and the other part of the section answering back with their loudest "Gold!"
 This can go back and forth for several minutes, with both sides competing to be the louder.

 Another popular cheer at games occurs during the national anthem when students loudly exclaim "Knight" during the line, "Gave proof through the night that our flag was still there."
-This cheer is controversial within the fanbase, with many fans finding it disrespectful.
+This cheer is controversial within the fanbase, with some fans finding it disrespectful.

 The University of Central Florida Fight Song is titled 'Charge On'.

 In 2019, the UCF Cheerleading Team became national champions in the UCA Division 1A Gameday division.